 Provide adequate training to payroll staff on payroll laws, regulations, and best practices.
 Invest in ongoing training to keep them up-to-date on changes in tax laws and industry trends.
 Knowledgeable payroll staff are essential for accurate and compliant payroll processing.

-For instance, a company might send its payroll staff to a payroll compliance seminar or provide them with access to online training resources.
+As an example, a company might send its payroll staff to a payroll compliance seminar or provide them with access to online training resources.

 10. Seek Professional Advice